AM I ELIGIBLE TO JOIN A SKILLNET APPRENTICESHIP PROGRAMME?

 DO I GET HOLIDAYS?

-Like many other employees, you will receive at least your statutory holiday entitlement.
+Like all other employees, you will receive at least your statutory holiday entitlement.
 Your individual entitlement will be detailed in your terms of employment or training agreement.
 Just like any other job, your employer will have rules about how far in advance holidays need to be booked, and times that holidays cannot be taken.

 AT WHAT AGE CAN I BECOME AN APPRENTICE?